Vegetarian Greek Pitas – Summer-Loving | Ready in 10 Mins

 Would you really turn down such a gift?

-Especially as they’re full of iron, important to keep you fresh and focused (1).
-And stocked with vitamin A and vitamin C, important for your immune system and a whole host of other benefits?
+Especially as these vegetarian pitas are full of iron, important to keep you fresh and focused and prevent anemia.
+Also stocked with vitamin A and vitamin C, important for your immune system and a whole host of other benefits?